 In Star Trek Into Darkness, Harrison's actions are partially motivated by a desire to find and save his former crew.

 Harrison: Is there anything you would not do for your family?

 And Admiral Marcus does love his daughter and pauses to have her transported to safety before opening fire again on the rest of the Enterprise, who she was pleading for him to spare.

 In the 1966 Batman: The Movie, the Penguin uses a dehydration machine to temporarily turn a group of minions into powder (so as to be rehydrated later to attack Batman).
 As the powdered remains are collected for transport, the Penguin takes pains to tell his mooks to be careful because "every one of them has a mother" (which actually makes their later implied deaths during a later fight scene a little disturbing).

-In Man on Fire, 'The Voice', the mastermind behind the kidnapping scheme, turns out to be a divorced man with a family he cares about, and is shown with some of his children.
-Creasy specifically gets him to release Pita by threatening to cut up his family and starts with his brother.
+In Man on Fire, 'The Voice', the mastermind behind the kidnapping scheme, turns out to be a divorced man with a family he deeply cares about.
+He's shown with some of his children, while Creasy specifically gets him to release Pita by threatening to cut up his family and starts with his brother.

 Small Soldiers: The Commando Elite, in spite of being genocidal plastic action figures, are visibly distressed and shed Manly Tears at the death of Nick Nitro.

 Tony Montana in Scarface (1983) tries to take care of those he loves even as he becomes an increasingly bigger criminal and general jerk.
 His affection for Gina in particular is very strong, although laced with incestuous implications.
 Subverted later in the film, as he eventually becomes a malignant presence in their lives when he drives Elvira away, kills Manny because he proposed to Gina, and locks Gina up in his own mansion out of an obsession with "protecting" her.